mayfrost/guides/KERNEL.md

 `lspci`
 * List your hardware with kernel modules used for each.
 `lspci -k`
-* List all kernel modules currenly used.
+* List only kernel modules currenly loaded.
 `lsmod`
 * Long list of your hardware with all details.
 `lspci -v`